 What is the difference between black tourmaline, obsidian, and basalt?

 Black tourmaline (crystalline mineral, Mohs 7–7.5) is harder and has a clearer vitreous luster than obsidian (volcanic glass, Mohs 5–5.5) and much more uniform than basalt (porous rock, Mohs 5–6).
-Schorl is the only one of the three that is a real mineral with a defined crystal structure.
+Schorl is the only one of the three that is a real mineral with a defined crystalline structure.

 Can the bracelet get wet?